Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 2. Boolean search operators

 Boolean search operators are part of Google search operators.
-However, it’s important to differentiate them as they can also be used on Linkedin search engines.
+However, it’s essential to differentiate them as they can also be used on LinkedIn search engines.

 linkedin boolean search operators

-Here are a complete list of boolean operators you can use on Linkedin and Google.
+Here is a complete list of Boolean operators for LinkedIn and Google.

 Boolean OperatorsWhat it doesGoogle Example Linkedin Example